 Besides having a stinky nest, the king vulture practices urohydrosis—it defecates on its legs to lower its body temperature.
-Besides these more gross facts, the king vulture is a fascinating bird.
 It is moderately intelligent, being able to figure out puzzles and can be trained.
 Our male king vulture, Sid, is trained to step on a scale to be weighed.

-Diet at Caldwell Zoo: Turkey necks, rats, bird of prey diet
+Diet at Caldwell Zoo: Bird of prey diet, mice and turkey necks

 IUCN Red List Status: Least concern, population decreasing

 Threats: Habitat destruction